The Young Indiana Jones Chronicles: Filming

-A variety of filmmakers wrote or directed many episodes of the series, including Frank Darabont, Nicolas Roeg, Mike Newell, Deepa Mehta, Joe Johnston, Jonathan Hensleigh, Terry Jones, Simon Wincer, Carrie Fisher, Dick Maas and Vic Armstrong.
-Lucas was given a "Story By" credit in many episodes, along with his input as a creative consultant.
+A variety of filmmakers wrote or directed episodes of the series, including Frank Darabont, Nicolas Roeg, Mike Newell, Deepa Mehta, Joe Johnston, Jonathan Hensleigh, Terry Jones, Simon Wincer, Carrie Fisher, Dick Maas and Vic Armstrong.
+Lucas was given a "Story By" credit in many episodes as he was the creative overhead on the series pitching most of the storylines the writers would then flesh out under his supervision.

-The series was unusual in that it was shot on location around the world.
-Partly to offset the cost of this, the series was shot on 16mm film, rather than 35.
+The series was unusual for its time in that it was shot on location around the world.
+Partly to offset the cost of this, the series was shot on 16mm film, rather than 35mm.
 The series was designed so that each pair of episodes could either be broadcast separately, or as a 2-hour film-length episode.
-Each episode cost about $1.5 million and the filming with Young Indy usually took around 3 weeks.
+The filming with Young Indy usually took around three weeks.
 The first production filming alternated between "Sean" and "Corey" episodes.
 The segments with old Indy were referred to as "bookends."
 Filming a pair of them typically took a day and most were shot at Carolco Studios in Wilmington, North Carolina and on location in Wilmington.
 The show also featured footage from other films spliced into several episodes.
+Additionally the series had an audio format of Dolby Stereo.

 The series was shot in three stages.
-The first production occurred from 1991 to 1992, and consisted of sixteen episodes; five with younger Indy, ten with older Indy, and one with both—for a total of seventeen television hours.
-The second production occurred from 1992 to 1993 and consisted of twelve episodes; one with younger Indy and eleven with older Indy, for a total of fifteen television hours.
-The third and final production occurred from 1994 to 1995, and consisted of four made-for-television movies, for a total of eight television hours.
+The first production occurred from 1991 to 1992, and consisted of sixteen episodes; five with younger Indy, ten with older Indy, and one with both.
+The second production occurred from 1992 to 1993 and consisted of twelve episodes; one with younger Indy and eleven with older Indy.
+The third and final production occurred from 1994 to 1995, and consisted of four made-for-television movies.
 In 1996, additional filming was done in order to re-edit the entire series into twenty-two feature films.